الجمعة والسبت عطلة

 Programme Aim

-– Service Management or
+• Management or

-– Innovation and entrepreneurship
+• Innovation and Entrepreneurship

 While full-time students will normally take a maximum of six modules or 30 credits in a semester, the maximum number of credits for part-time students will normally be 20.
-Students may register either for the the BSc (Hons) programme or for the two year Diploma programme.
+Students may register either for the the BSc (Hons) programme or for the Diploma programme.

 PROGRAMME STRUCTURE